Sequoia leads $5M pre-seed in Egypt’s 1-month-old digital bank Telda – TechCrunch

 A different issue the company has faced was finding a partner bank to provide these services.
 And to do that, Telda had to convince the bank that their services were complementary and wouldn’t entirely overlap.

-“That means basically trying to be as much independent as possible from the infrastructure of the bank.
+“That means basically trying to be as independent as possible from the infrastructure of the bank.
 This was quite crucial for us to be able to move right and as fast as a startup, not as slow and pretty much tied to the pace of the bank’s technology and operations,” he continued.

 Due to the founders’ experience in Swvl and Uber, the importance of building a great team cannot be overemphasized.
 There’s barely any blueprint to look at in launching a digital bank in Egypt, so Telda is building how it knows best: hiring exceptional talent.
-According to the CEO, the team comprises Egyptians who returned to the North African country to build Telda after working for corporations like Facebook, Microsoft, Uber, Noon, and McKinsey.
+According to the CEO, the team comprises Egyptians who returned to the North African country to build Telda after working for corporations like Facebook, Microsoft, Uber, Noon and McKinsey.

 MENA appears to be ripe for a digital banking experience.
 Per GSMA Intelligence, 280 million people in the region are mobile internet users, and growth is not slowing down.
-The frustration with traditional banks is particularly acute with the younger generation, who crave a simple, user-friendly, and transparent experience.
+The frustration with traditional banks is particularly acute with the younger generation, who crave a simple, user-friendly and transparent experience.
 Telda has been able to onboard an impressive list of investors, including Sequoia Capital, for this reason.

-The giant US VC firm led the pre-seed round as Berlin-based Global Founders Capital (GFC) and emerging markets-focused fund Class 5 Global participated.
+The giant U.S. VC firm led the pre-seed round as Berlin-based Global Founders Capital (GFC) and emerging markets-focused fund Class 5 Global participated.

-Although Sequoia has made a few Sub-Saharan African investments in startups like Healthlane and OPay, Telda is its first venture into North Africa and the wider GCC region.
+Telda is Sequoia’s first venture in MENA and the wider GCC region.
 Eight years ago, the VC giant led an infamous seed investment in Latin American digital bank Nubank before it began to go full throttle.
 Now with more than 38 million customers, Nubank is the world’s largest digital bank with a valuation of $25 billion.
 Sequoia will be looking for a similar success story in Telda.

 “There are many parallels between Brazil and Egypt.
 Both countries boast a large, young, talented, and tech-savvy population with a strong appetite to innovate,” said Sequoia Partner George Robson of the investment.
 “We are delighted to partner with Telda and earmark our first investment in the region.”

-Note: Update: An earlier part of this article stated that Sequoia had made a few Sub-Saharan African investments in startups like Healthlane and OPay.
-However, those investments were executed by Sequoia China (a subsidiary of Sequoia) and a Sequoia scout, respectively.